sagardhadke/Spendly/README.md

 - 📣 100% FREE & No Ads!
 - Income and expense Management
-- check completely monthly expenses
+- check completely monthly income and expenses